rakhimov/scram/doc/fault_tree_generator.rst

 * Probabilities for basic events are generated randomly.
 * Names are assigned sequentially.
 E#, H#, CCF#, and G#.
 * The tree is reproducible with the same parameters and the seed.
-* The exact ratios and expected results are not guaranteed.
+* The exact ratios and expected results are not guaranteed except for the number of basic events.
 * The output is a valid input file for analysis tools.

 Script arguments